singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #404.
 13.1    Think about who can access private methods.
 - #405.
 15.1    How do these differ in terms of memory?
 - #406.
 12.11   Recall that a two dimensional array is essentially an array of arrays.
 - #407.
-15.2    Ideally, we would like to record the timestamp when one process "stops" and the time­ stamp when another process "starts".
+15.2    Ideally, we would like to record the timestamp when one process "stops" and the timestamp when another process "starts".
 But how do we know when this swapping will occur?
 - #408.
 14.1    A GROUP  BY clause might be useful.
 - #409.
 13.2    When does a finally block get executed?
 Are there any cases where it won't get executed?
 - #410.
 12.2    Can we do this in place?